yumimobi/Developer-doc/Yumi Platform Annotation/Facebook .md

     Learn how to generate [System User Token](https://developers.facebook.com/docs/audience-network/reporting-api/systemuser) here.
 3. Account Currency

-    On the [Facebook platform](https://developers.facebook.com/)  , when the above account information is registered, the selected settlement currency is used for exchange rate conversion.
+    When the above account information is registered on the [Facebook platform](https://developers.facebook.com/), the selected settlement currency is used for exchange rate conversion.